berndmweber/rails-6-on-wsl-docker/README.md

 ## Automated version

 1. Follow the Initial Setup above
-2. Run `./rails-app.sh --app-name new-app run`
+2. Run `./rails-app.sh --app-name new-app up`
    - This will create the necessary base images and install the containers properly as well as create a new app called "new-app" in the same sub-directory.
    - The script should get you all the way to both containers (web/rails and postgres) running.
-3. Open a second terminal and run `./rails-app.sh --app-name new-app exec rake db:create`
+3. Open a second terminal and run `./rails-app.sh --app-name new-app run rake db:create`
    - This will create the database for the new app.
 4. Check [localhost:3000](http://localhost:3000)

 The name of the app can be controlled via the `--app-name` parameter for `rails-app.sh`.
 This also allows for multiple apps to be kept in parallel as long as they all have a unique name.
-No simultenous operation of such apps has been tested, so a stack will only ever run for one of the 'apps'.
+Non simultaneous operation of such apps has been tested, so a stack will only ever run for one of the 'apps'.

 The app supports the following operations:
 - `setup`: Just sets up a new application without starting the database.